 death, baptism into heaven, whatever

-, but the reports center on
+that means, but the reports center on

 conflict, Palestine, Ukraine, Maghreb